nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted contact shown in the command display.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the command display.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. Deleting a person while a filtered list of persons is being shown

+   1. Prerequisites: Find certain persons using the `find` command.
+Multiple persons in the list.

+   1. Test case: `delete 1`<br>
+      Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the command display.

+      1. Use the `list` command to show all persons.
+         Expected: The same contact is deleted from the main list.

+   1. Test case: `delete 0`<br>
+      Expected: No person is deleted.
+Error details shown in the command display.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Remove past meetings

+1. Remove past meetings
+   1. Add multiple meeting to multiple clients in FABook with meeting times after the present time.

+   1. Add multiple meeting to multiple clients in FABook with meeting times before the present time.

+   3. Enter `sync`.<br>
+      Expected: Meetings added in step 2 are removed.
+Success message displayed shown in the command display.

 ### Saving data

+1. Dealing with missing data files

+   1. Launch the app and exit after any number of actions.

+   3. In the same directory as the app, find folder `data`.

+   4. Delete the `data` folder along with the file `FABook.json` inside.

+   5. Re-launch the app.<br>
+      Expected: The app launches with an empty list.

+   6. Re-exit the app after any number of actions.<br>
+      Expected: The `data` folder is re-created with the file `FABook.json` inside.

-1. Dealing with missing/corrupted data files
+1. Dealing with corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Launch the app and exit after any number of actions.

+   3. In the same directory as the app, find folder `data`.

+   4. Open the file `FABook.json` inside the `data` folder.

+   5. Edit `FABook.json` so that it no longer follews the usual saved format.
+Save the changes made.

+   6. Re-launch the app.<br>
+      Expected: The app launches with an empty list.

+   6. Re-exit the app after any number of actions.<br>
+      Expected: The file `FABook.json` is replaced with new data in correct format.